dalecameron88/edge-dev-design/README.md

 # edge-dev-design
-common edge functions and code snippets used to enhance user experience and enable frictionless interactions
+common edge functions and code snippets used to enhance user experience with localized content and enable frictionless interactions by reducing the computational load on the server